nnance/homebridge-august-locks/README.md

 <img src="https://github.com/homebridge/branding/raw/master/logos/homebridge-wordmark-logo-vertical.png" width="150">
 </p>

-# Homebridge August Door Sense Plugin
+# Homebridge August DoorSense Plugin

-This is a homebridge plugin that solely supports August Door Sense door sensors.
+This is a homebridge plugin that solely supports August DoorSense door sensors.
 It could be used in combination with native HomeKit locks or other August Smart Locks plugins.

 This plugin is based on [homebridge-august-locks](https://github.com/nnance/homebridge-august-locks).